followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/15 dxPieChart/1 Configuration/legend/hoverMode.md

 You can set a custom 'hover' style for series points.
 To do this, use the **series** | **hoverStyle** configuration object.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartLegendHoverMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartLegendHoverMode` enum.
 This enum accepts the following values: `AllArgumentPoints` and `None`.
 <!--/fullDescription-->